FDSN/StationXML/README.md

 ## Change history

-Changes to the format are listed in the the (Changes file)[Changes.md]
+Changes to the format are listed in the the [Changes file](Changes.md)

 ## Change procedure